egovernments/DIGIT-UI-LIBRARIES/flutter/README.md

 ![link](https://github.com/egovernments/DIGIT-UI-LIBRARIES/assets/137176770/5424ff0e-142a-4482-9559-bfb83d0ad201)

 ### Radio Buttons
-A group of radio buttons allows users to select a single option from a list, with hover and mouse-down effects.
+The Radio Buttons component in Digit UI Components empowers users to make a single selection from a list of options.
+This intuitive interface provides a smooth user experience with hover and mouse-down effects.

         DigitRadioList(
             onChanged: (value) {},